 Residents opposed to the disposable bag fee have 30 days, or until September 6, to collect signatures from 344 people, or 10 percent of those who voted in the last city election, and file a petition that would force the council to repeal the fee or trigger a referendum on the issue.
 There has been a lot of support behind the notion of a petition and the city attorney, David Smith, has made it clear that the city will only recognize one petition.

 Marin County’s Disposable Plastic Bag Ban Upheld

-An organization opposed to single use plastic bag legislation named Save the Plastic Bag Coalition filed a lawsuit against Marin County, a county in the North San Francisco Bay area of California.
-The lawsuit argued that the county violated the California Environmental Quality Act (CEQA) by passing a single use plastic bag ban that impacts unincorporated areas of the county in January of 2011 without first completing an Environmental Impact Report (EIR).
+An organization opposed to single-use plastic bag legislation named Save the Plastic Bag Coalition filed a lawsuit against Marin County, a county in the North San Francisco Bay area of California.
+The lawsuit argued that the county violated the California Environmental Quality Act (CEQA) by passing a single-use plastic bag ban that impacts unincorporated areas of the county in January 2011 without first completing an Environmental Impact Report (EIR).

 We Support These Inspiring Efforts with Green Pins to Our Bag Ban Map

 It is so inspiring to see people come together and work towards a common good.
 As the folks of West Hollywood and Marin County have proven it is possible to ban disposable plastic bags.
 We throw our full support behind Durango and Mill Valley as they work toward getting their bans approved and on the books.

 We cannot wait until we can add these locations with green pins to our bag ban map.
 If you haven’t seen the map, go check it out now HERE and please let us know about any bag bans you are working on or that we have missed on our map.